kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

 - You need to have a [Docker Hub](https://hub.docker.com/) account and a [GitHub](https://github.com/) account.
 - You need to [enable the KubeSphere DevOps system](../../../pluggable-components/devops/).
-- You need to create a workspace, a DevOps project, and an account (`project-regular`).
+- You need to create a workspace, a DevOps project, and a user (`project-regular`).
 This account needs to be invited to the DevOps project with the `operator` role.
-See [Create Workspaces, Projects, Accounts and Roles](../../../quick-start/create-workspace-and-project/) if they are not ready.
+See [Create Workspaces, Projects, Users and Roles](../../../quick-start/create-workspace-and-project/) if they are not ready.
 - You need to set a CI dedicated node for running pipelines.
 Refer to [Set a CI Node for Dependency Caching](../../how-to-use/set-ci-node/).
 - You need to install and configure SonarQube.
 Refer to [Integrate SonarQube into Pipeline](../../../devops-user-guide/how-to-integrate/sonarqube/).
 If you skip this part, there is no **SonarQube Analysis** below.